ipcrm/example-app/README.md

 ### Build

+> NOTE on versions:
+>
+> There is a huge number of combinations of JVM version and Log4j versions.
+By default, the build scripts and the
+> docker-compose setup uses a subset of these combinations.
+The subset is JVM 8/11 and Log4j vulnerable versions, but
+> the last Z for each minor (i.e., 2.15.0, 2.14.1, 2.13.1, etc).
+>
+> If you want to build and run ALL the versions use the `build-all.sh` and `docker-compose-all.yml` files in place of the
+> build.sh and docker-compose.yml files mentioned in the details below.

 You first need to build all the JAR files (if desired, test single versions see `Build JAR for single version`).

 ```